johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > work mode: Pull from next actions

-  > Suff list: as thing occur to me write them in inbox.
+  > Stuff list: as thing occur to me write them in inbox.

 - Daily routine:
-  > List of 3 main thngs to do and 2-3 minor things
+  > List of 3 main things to do and 2-3 minor things

   > Focus entirely on one of the top 3 until finished/stalled